Greetings to you music lovers, thrill seekers, conversationalists all across the fruited plane.

 It is.

-We'll take a quick time out here to be back after the by the way, these next commercials are not hoaxes.
+Be back after the, by the way, these next commercials are not hoaxes.

-HR, is that true or are you hoaxing me?
+H.R., is that true or are you hoaxing me?

 Bayside Elementary in Sarasota, Florida.

-Gosh, I hope there's not a base hit.
+Gosh, I hope there's not a Bayside.

-All right, uh Matt in Redlands, California.
+All right, Matt in Redlands, California.

 I'm glad you waited, sir.